 Labor costs account for a high percentage of a raised floor budget.

-To produce a reasonably accurate cost estimate, the facility owner has to take into account how much of the flooring will be raised, how many workers are needed to complete the job, and what the particular contractor charges.
+To produce a reasonably accurate cost estimate, the facility owner has to consider how much of the flooring will be raised, how many workers are needed to complete the job, and what the particular contractor charges.

 The Bottom Line

-Raised flooring is becoming more common in newly constructed data centers, because of the benefits they entail: a better distribution system for cold conditioned air, tracks for data cabling, conduits for power cables, and a source for running cold water or other CRAC piping.
-All data center construction budgets should include a realistic cost estimate for raised flooring, given their importance to the center’s operational success.
+Raised flooring is becoming more common in newly constructed data centers because of its benefits: a better distribution system for cold-conditioned air, tracks for data cabling, conduits for power cables, and a source for running cold water or other CRAC piping.
+All data center construction budgets should include a realistic cost estimate for raised flooring, given their importance to operational success.